Hridesh-Srivastava/JSON-Robo-Hub/README.md

 Pull requests are most welcome!
 Feel free to open an issue if you find a bug or want to suggest improvements.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the <a href="LICENSE">LICENSE</a> file for more details.